paulinho-16/MEIC-TVVS/assignments/assignment1.md

 }
 ```

-This fix now reduced the error count by 1, to 18.
+This fix now reduced the error count by one, to 18.

 **5. *OBL_UNSATISFIED_OBLIGATION_EXCEPTION_EDGE* (Experimental)**